 Section 16(a) of the Exchange Act requires that certain of our officers, our directors and persons who beneficially own more than 10% of a registered class of our equity securities file reports of ownership and changes in ownership with the SEC.
 The SEC has established specific due dates for these reports and we are required to disclose in this proxy statement any known late filings or failures to file.
-Based solely on our review of Section 16 reports filed electronically with the SEC and written representations from certain reporting persons, we believe that during 2022 and for prior years, all Section 16(a) filing requirements applicable to those officers, directors and 10% shareholders were satisfied, except that, due to administrative error, (1) for each of Messrs.
-Vijayvargiya and Chemnitz: (a) one Form 4, reporting one transaction relating to the yesting of restricted stock units was filed one day late; and (b) one amended Form 4, reporting one transaction relating to the vesting of restricted stock units was filed late and (b) one Form 4, reporting three transactions relating to additional restricted stock units acquired upon the reinvestment of dividend equivalents, was filed late.
+Based solely on our review of Section 16 reports filed electronically with the SEC and written representations from certain reporting persons, we believe that during 2023 and for prior years, all Section 16(a) filing requirements applicable to those officers, directors and 10% shareholders were satisfied, except that, due to administrative error: (1) for each of our non-employee directors (Messrs.
+Khilnani, Phillippy, Prevost, Reddy, Shular and Toth and Mmes.
+Liggett and Solomon), one Form 4, reporting one transaction relating to the grant of restricted stock units, was filed late; (2) for Messrs.
+Khilnani, Phillippy, Prevost, Reddy and Shular, one additional Form 4 reporting two transactions each relating to additional restricted stock units and indirectly held common stock acquired up on the reinvestment of dividend equivalents, was filed late; (3) for Mr. Toth and Mmes.
+Liggett and Solomon, one Form 4, reporting one transaction each relating to additional restricted stock units acquired upon the reinvestment of dividend equivalents, was filed late; and (4) for each of Messrs.
+Chemnitz, Vijayvargiya and Zaranec and Ms. Chadwick, one Form 4, reporting one transaction each relating to additional restricted stock units acquired upon the reinvestment of dividend equivalents, was filed late.